pgonzalezalv/lingi2401-report/report.md

 * Have a motivation: "In the end, I want to bring to this project this and that!"
 * Identify controversials issues and widely discutted issues in the bug trackers

+## 2018-10-30 ##

+I decided to work on [Firefox Focus/Klar][ff] and just forked and cloned the repository.
+Not sure what I will work on exactly but by playing with the code and since I use the android app daily, I'll eventually find something I think needs improvement or propose a new feature.

 <!-- # Links -->

 [2401]: https://github.com/ploum/lingi2401 "Open Source strategy for software development"